 After centuries of greatness, Poland had been subjugated by its three mighty neighbors—the Prussian, Russian, and Austro-Hungarian Empires—and thus, literally wiped off maps for the next 150 years.
 All forms of resistance by the oppressed were brutally stifled and many of those who rebelled against the occupiers fled the county or faced death.

 Among those who fled was a young military engineer named Tadeusz Kosciuszko who arrived in North America and later fought in the American Revolution along with other freedom fighters.
-TK achieved F/A-18 Automated Maintenance Environment.
-An aviation maintenance database. by designing fortifications that helped ensure victory in the battle of Saratoga.
+TK achieved fame by designing fortifications that helped ensure victory in the battle of Saratoga.
 He also fortified West Point.

 After his successes on American soil, TK returned to occupied Poland and organized a rebellion against Russian oppressors.
 His army comprised regular units as well as peasants who wore their traditional robes instead of uniforms and were armed with the tools of their trade—scythes.
 The peasants also wore a distinctive red, square-shaped hat.